Naso people: Lands

 The enormous scientific, hydroelectric and eco-tourism potential of the Naso people’s ancestral territory has attracted considerable international and national interest.
 Beginning in the 1980s the Government of Panama transferred large sections of the region to its own system of protected areas (Palo Seco National Forest (BBPS) and La Amistad International Park (PILA).
 In the year 2005, three major conservation and development projects were proposing to significantly reorganize local land use activities.
-These included a new law to recognize Naso territorial rights and jurisdiction in the Panamanian National Assembly, a World Bank-funded Biological Corridor project (CBMAP) promoting sustainable development in indigenous communities and protected areas, and a hydroelectric project sponsored by a Colombian utility company (Empresas Públicas de Medellín).
+These included a new law to recognize Naso territorial rights and jurisdiction in the Panamanian National Assembly, a World Bank-funded Biological Corridor project (CBMAP) promoting sustainable development in Indigenous communities and protected areas, and a hydroelectric project sponsored by a Colombian utility company (Empresas Públicas de Medellín).

-In Costa Rica, Térraba lands are threatened by the Diquís Dam project, which would flood 10 percent of the land including important sacred sites and which would force the relocation of the approximately 600 indigenous Naso who live in the country.
+In Costa Rica, Térraba lands are threatened by the Diquís Dam project, which would flood 10 percent of the land including important sacred sites and which would force the relocation of the approximately 600 Indigenous Naso who live in the country.

 Politics

 The tribe is governed by a king.
 The succession, according to tradition, would follow from the king to his brother, to the older son of the previous king.
 Since the 1980s, succession is based on the vote of the adult population.
 Typically, when there is a sense within the community that there is dissatisfaction with the current king (or sometimes queen, for instance queen Rufina), another member of the royal family may choose to stand for a public vote to see if they can replace the current king.
-In 2004 King Tito was deposed following his approval of a hydro electric scheme on the Bonyic River which traverses Naso territory.
-He was deposed in a civil uprising in the capital - Siey Llik - and forced into exile.
+In 2004 King Tito was deposed following his approval of a hydroelectric scheme on the Bonyic River which traverses Naso territory.
+He was deposed in a civil uprising in the capital, Siey Llik, and forced into exile.
 His uncle is now considered the King of Naso by the majority of the tribe, although this state of affairs is yet to be recognized by the Panamanian Government.